pasciaks/sabio/scrum.md

 ### ----- ACCOMPLISHED -----

+        Going in to today, I was finished with login, register and home.
         Refactored login/register/home
-        Finished Starter 93 (A) Friends
+        Finished Starter 93 (A) Friends.
-        Started techcompanies
+        Started JOBS (reading through it)
-        Found bug in Friends for Status and Skills
+        While revisiting/testing friends,I found bug in Friends for Status, skills, and multi-line view of the textarea field for Bio.

 ### ----- WILL ACCOMPLISH -----

-        Fix bug on status/skills, get in Q for Friends Code Review
+        Get in Q for Friends Code Review (consider implementing Skills)

-        Finish 1/4 to 1/2 of Tech Companies.
+        Finish 1/4 to 1/2 of Jobs.

 ### ----- BLOCKERS -----